Compare 8 UK Rehabs

 Cocaine Addiction Treatment

-The recommended methods for cocaine addiction treatment to counter coke addiction behavior are:
+The recommended methods for cocaine addiction treatment to counter coke addiction behaviour are:

 - Talking therapies –cognitive behavioural therapy (CBT) to help understand addiction and change behaviour and thought processes.